Road to Recovery Program In Need of Volunteers

 Imagine being diagnosed with cancer, but not having transportation to your treatment appointments.
 Every day, patients in our area miss potentially life-saving cancer treatment appointments because they cannot afford transportation or are too ill to drive themselves.

-High Point Regional’s Hayworth Cancer Center partners with The American Cancer Society to support the Road to Recovery program.
+High Point Medical Center’s Hayworth Cancer Center partners with The American Cancer Society to support the Road to Recovery program.
 Road to Recovery provides free transportation to and from treatment for people who have cancer who do not have a ride or are unable to drive themselves.

 “Many advances have been made in the fight against cancer.
-As a result, more people than ever can survive their personal battle with the disease,” said Janet Forrest, Director of the Oncology Service Line at High Point Regional.
+As a result, more people than ever can survive their personal battle with the disease,” said Janet Forrest, Director of the Oncology Service Line at High Point Medical Center.

 “Unfortunately, when cancer patients do not have the means to actually get to and from their treatment facility, what stands between them and a cure may be a ride.”